Grok in the Wild: Characterizing the Roles and Uses of Large Language Models on Social Media

-Below we include the complete prompt we provided to Google Gemini-Pro-2.5 for classifying our post dataset according to the use categories we created via our initial content analysis.
+Below we include the complete prompt we provided to Google Gemini-Pro-2.5 for classifying the posts in our dataset according to the use categories we created via our initial content analysis.
 The prompt we used for classifying roles is included in the GitHub repository of the project due to its length.